Fordi/ember-1.4-site/source/guides/getting-started/show-only-complete-todos.md

 });
 ```

 The model data for this route is the collection of todos whose `isCompleted` property is `true`.
-Just like we recently saw with the similar function for the active todos, changes to a todo's `isCompleted` property will automatically cause this collection to refresh, updating the UI accordingly.
+When a todo's `isCompleted` property changes this collection will automatically update to add or remove the todo appropriately.

-`TodosCompletedRoute` has a similar purpose to the active todos - to reuse the existing `todos/index` template, rather than having to create a new template.
+Normally transitioning into a new route changes the template rendered into the parent `{{outlet}}`, but in this case we'd like to reuse the existing `todos/index` template.
+We can accomplish this by implementing the `renderTemplate` method and calling `render` ourselves with the specific template and controller options.

 Reload your web browser to ensure that there are no errors and the behavior described above occurs.

 ### Live Preview
-<a class="jsbin-embed" href="http://jsbin.com/heviqo/1/embed?output">Ember.js • TodoMVC</a><script src="http://static.jsbin.com/js/embed.js"></script>
+<a class="jsbin-embed" href="http://jsbin.com/OzUvuPu/1/embed?live">Ember.js • TodoMVC</a><script src="http://static.jsbin.com/js/embed.js"></script>

 ### Additional Resources